 The value of freeing up time and attention for things that actually matter can’t be overstated.

-Hazel Quick Wins
+Using Hazel: Quick Wins

-Now that we’ve made the case for Hazel as a tool, let’s look at some quick wins that will get you started.
+Let’s look at some quick wins that will get you started.

-If you ever want to get to your Hazel rules, click on the broom icon in your menu bar and choose Open Hazel….
+If you ever want to get to your rules, click on the broom icon in your menu bar and choose Open Hazel….

 The Rules section on the right lists the rules you have set up for the selected folder.
-Hit the + button to add a new rule or double-click on an existing rule to view/edit it.
+Hit the + button to add a new rule or click on an existing rule to view/edit it.